This page will help you understand Massachusetts alcohol laws and avoid expensive fines or even jail. And both time and legal costs.

 Length of the license suspension depends on the time between charges.
 The license reinstatement fee and the mandatory IID remain the same.

-Criminal penalties include a felony charge, license suspension for eight years, and a fine of $1,000 to $15,000.
+Criminal penalties include a crime charge, license suspension for eight years, and a fine of $1,000 to $15,000.
 Possible jail time is 180 days to 2 1/2 years or prison time of 2 1/2 to five years.
 The court may revoke the vehicle registration.
 It may also require an alcohol education program.

-The administrative driver’s license suspension and license reinstating fee are the same.
+The driver’s license suspension and license reinstating fee are the same.
 However, the penalty now includes a required IID.
 It also varies by time between charges.

-Criminal penalties include felony charges, license revocation up to lifetime, and a fine of $2,000 to $50,000.
+Criminal penalties include crime charges, license revocation up to lifetime, and a fine of $2,000 to $50,000.
 Jail time may be at least 2 1/2 years or prison between 2 1/2 and five years.
 Also possible is revocation of vehicle registration, vehicle forfeiture, or an alcohol education program.

 Driving under the influence with a passenger under 14 years old brings charges of both OUI and child endangerment.
 Massachusetts alcohol laws penalize a first offense with a fine of up to $5,000.
 Also jail for 90 days to 2 1/2 years and license suspension for one year.

 An OUI causing another person’s death is vehicular manslaughter.
 The criminal penalty includes license revocation for 15 years.
 There’s also a prison sentence of between five and twenty years.
-Finally, the fine can be up to $25,000.
+And the fine can be up to $25,000.

-But Massachusetts alcohol laws permit drivers to refuse taking a field sobriety test.
+But Massachusetts alcohol laws do permit drivers to refuse taking a field sobriety test.
 Those tests are highly subjective and unreliable.
 Almost one-third of people with a BAC of 0.00% fail them!

 Learn more at Never Take a Field Sobriety Test Say DUI Lawyers.